 The State of Learning Disabilities Report

-A new report published by the National Center for Learning Disabilities is much more than a collection of facts.
-It provides an overview of what learning disabilities are, of the impact they have on the lives of children during the school-age years and of the ways that they shape the rocky transition that teens and young adults all too frequently have when moving from school to postsecondary educational settings and the workplace.
+A report published by the National Center for Learning Disabilities is much more than a collection of facts.
+It provides an overview of what learning disabilities are, of the impact they have on the lives of children during the school-age years, and of the ways that they shape the rocky transition that teens and young adults all too frequently have when moving from school to postsecondary educational settings and the workplace.

 Education Resources for Learning Disabilities